Updated 1 April 2021

 - There are no fees or interest for the first 12 months.
 After that a rate of interest of 2.5% applies for the remaining period of the loan

-- Loans can be for up to six years with no repayments for the first 12 months
+- Loans can be for up to 10 years with no repayments for the first 12 months

-- The scheme will be run through ‘a network of accredited lenders’, with 20 banks confirmed as of 3 June
+- The scheme is run through ‘a network of accredited lenders’, with over 20 banks confirmed

 - Early repayments are allowed without any early repayment fees